 Now cook the steaks to the doneness you like.
 Note: You may want to slightly undercook the steaks prior to adding the cream and brandy so

 that the reduction process of making the sauce doesn't overcook them.
-Use a
+Your steaks are done when the

 Rare - 120°F